 - 1. Get a Level 2 snowboard instructor qualification

 - 2. Obtain a Canadian working holiday visa to legally work as an instructor

 - 3. Send applications to as many Canadian resorts and ski schools as possible

 - 5. Receive an offer, accept it and job secured!

-1. Get a Level 2 Snowboard Instructor qualification
+1. Complete a snowboard Instructor course for a Level 2 qualification

 There are three options with SnowSkool that will get you the Level 2 qualification you’ll need: CASI, BASI and NZSIA.